USS Spruance Supports Operation Epic Fury

 |Downloads:

-This work, USS Spruance Supports Operation Epic Fury, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Spruance Supports Operation Epic Fury [Image 3 of 3], by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.